wp-plugins/simple-faq/readme.txt

 == Installation ==

-1. Unzip the package and upload the Simple FAQ directory into your wp-content/plugins directory of your WordPress installation
+1. Unzip the package and upload the Simple FAQ directory into your wp-content/plugins directory of your WordPress installation.
-2. Activate the plugin at the plugin from plugins page
+2. Activate the plugin at the plugin from plugins page.
-3. Put the short code `[display_faq]` in your page
+3. Put the short code `[display_faq]` in your page.

 == Frequently Asked Questions ==

-= How i can change styles of it? =
+= How I can change styles of it? =

 Currently Simple FAQ uses only two classes: `simple-faq` for `<ol>` element and `sf-answer` for `<span>` element with answer.